shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

         <img src="/LexicMap/GCF_000017205.1.png" alt="" width="400"/>
         <img src="/LexicMap/GCF_000017205.1.seed_number.png" alt="" width="400"/>

-    Some genomes, e.g., GCF_000392875.1, might have a few big seed distances around gaps (N's).
-    This also explain why there are a few sliding windows has zero seeds in the figure above.

 The output (TSV format) is formatted with [csvtk pretty](https://github.com/shenwei356/csvtk).
 [SeqKit](https://github.com/shenwei356/seqkit) is used to locating subsequences from fasta files.